Unplanned hospital readmissions for patients within 28 days for selected surgical procedures (per 1,000 separations)

 Target

-The 2023 target for each procedure is indicated with the results.
+The 2024 targets for unplanned readmissions for each procedure (per 1,000 separations) are outlined below.
 Improved or maintained performance is demonstrated by a result below or equal to target.

 Procedure Target